Class of 2021

 Tamika Catchings

-• She was named a four-time All-American and helped the Volunteers win the 1998 NCAA National Championship.
+• 4x All-American and helped the Volunteers win the 1998 NCAA National Championship.

-• In 2000, Catchings won WBCA Player of the Year, the Naismith College Player of the Year, AP Player of the Year, and the USBWA Women’s National Player of the Year.
+• WBCA Player of the Year, the Naismith College Player of the Year, AP Player of the Year, and the USBWA Women’s National Player of the Year (2000)

-• Catchings competed in three World Championships winning gold twice and bronze once as well as being a member of the USA Basketball Olympic Team where she won four gold medals from 2004 to 2016.
+• Catchings competed in three World Championships winning gold twice and bronze once.
+She was also a member of the USA Basketball Olympic Team where she won four gold medals from 2004 to 2016.

 Tamika Catchings Read More »